Getting a bear hunting license

 - How to get a Wisconsin bear hunting license

-If you would like to hunt black bear in Wisconsin, you must possess a Class A bear license.
+To hunt black bears in Wisconsin, you must possess a Class A bear license.
 You may obtain a Class A bear license by:

 - How to apply for the Class A bear license drawing

-- Preference points required to be a drawing winner
+- Preference points are required to be a drawing winner

-The number of preference points required to be a drawing winner is dependent on a number of variables, including the number of harvest permits allotted for the upcoming season, the number of applicants, and the bear management zone in which you wish to hunt.
-Results of the last bear drawing and the number of preference points drawing winners had for each bear management zone .
+The number of preference points required to be a drawing winner depends on several variables, including the number of harvest permits allotted for the upcoming season, the number of applicants, and the bear management zone in which you wish to hunt.
+Latest Drawing Results - Number of Preference Points Drawing Winners In Each Zone [PDF]

 - Where to apply

 Applications for a Class A bear license can be made online or at any license sales location.
 Please note paper applications are no longer available.
 The deadline for bear season applications is always Dec.
 10.

 - When to apply for a preference point only